 Can you sneak a drone into Morocco or Egypt?

 What are your chances on sneaking one into either country successfully?
 About 50 percent at best.
 Even then, you still have to sneak it back OUT of the country as they check bags again on the way INTO the airport.
 Sneaking it in and out is risky… and your chances are low and the penalties are high - but, you won’t be sneaking it in simply to have it on your person, you will want to use it as well.
 And that is risky too!

 “a number of British nationals were fined and had their passports confiscated for flying drones without permission.” - Foreign & Commonwealth Office of U.K.

-So, what should you do if you're already in the process of traveling and you have your drone with you?
+Already traveling and have your drone with you?

-If you’re going into Egypt, find a way to get rid of your drone before you arrive in Egypt.
+If you’re going into Egypt without a drone permit, find a way to get rid of your drone before you arrive in Egypt.
 If you arrive and you have it, do your best to not have it - send it home, mail it away, consider throwing it in the garbage (we actually brought ours into the country by accident!).
 See below for details.